 The Khadi and Village Industries Commission has certified KKGSS above as the only manufacturer and supplier unit of the Indian flags to the entire country.
 It has around 100 specialists in weaving and the same number of specialists in spinning who work hard in making the flags.

-The ratio of 2:3 is maintained in making a flag.
+The ratio of 3:2 is maintained in making a flag.
 The flags manufactured are inspected by BIS and if a slight issue is also noticed, the whole lot gets rejected.

 - Hand spinning

-- Hand weaving
+- Hand Weaving

 - Stitching and toggling of all the pieces together

-Code of Conduct for National Flag
+Is there any code of conduct for National Flag

 The Home Ministry of India issues orders to follow Indian Flag Act 2002 with strictness.
-There are few code of conducts to be followed for the use of national flag in India.
+There are few codes of conducts to be followed for the use of the national flag in India.
 It is a set of laws and the practices to be followed that should be applied to the use and display of the flag.

-General Description of the National Flag.It has a guidelines for the display of the flag and the material that should be used in its making.
-According to this only, cotton, special khadi stuff should be used in the manufacturing of national flag.
-But since there are very rare weavers left in the market for such type of weaving.
-So, sometimes people use alternatives ways of manufacturing stuff.According to the code of conduct there should be exactly 150 threads per square centimetre, four threads per stitch.
-And the weight of one square foot should be exactly 205 grams.
+- It has guidelines for the display of the flag and the material that should be used in its making.
+According to this law, only cotton, special khadi should be used in the manufacturing of national flag.
+But there are very rare weavers left in the market for such type of weaving.
+So, sometimes people use alternatives ways of manufacturing stuff.According to the code of conduct, there should be exactly 150 threads per square centimeter, four threads per stitch.
+Also, the weight of one square foot should be exactly 205 grams.

-It has a set of those guidelines that decide how to display a national flag in offices, private or organisations, schools and other educational institutions etc. For example, when two flags are spread out horizontally on a wall, their hoists should always be pointing towards each other with the saffron colour in the topmost.
+- It has a set of those guidelines that decide how to display a national flag in offices, private or organisations, schools and other educational institutions etc. For example, when two flags are spread out horizontally on a wall, their hoists should always be pointing towards each other with the saffron color in the topmost.
 There are many other guidelines which prevent the misuse of a flag.
 The center part of this white strip should have Ashoka Chakra with 24 spikes in navy blue color.

-- But before flowing half mast, it should be raised to the top of the mast and then slowly lowered down to half-mast.
-And, if there are other countries flags also along with Indian flag, only the Indian flag is half-mast and not others.
+- But before flowing half-mast, it should be raised to the top of the mast and then slowly lowered down to half-mast.
+And, if there are other countries flags also along with the Indian flag, only the Indian flag is half-mast and not others.